 Content/media partnerships: Over the years, Farming First has partnered with many others to create/promote content and/or as a media partner at events.
 This list of past partners includes: Chatham House, the Food and Agriculture Organization of the United Nations (FAO), the international Fund for Agricultural Development (IFAD), CGIAR, the Economist Intelligence Unit, the International Food Policy Research Institute, the International Agri-Food Network, the World Food Prize, the Chicago Council on Global Affairs, the Global Forum on Innovations in Agriculture, among others.

 Sample media coverage: Farming First regularly supports interview requests from media to connect with experts across the agricultural sector and/or a given region.
 Many Farming First spokespeople have also provided video interviews, which are available online.
-Publications featuring Farming First include:
+Publications featuring commentary from Farming First supporters include:

 Can China’s agricultural transformation offer lessons for Africa?